ginocarlo01/Mirror-Tetris/README.md

 Additionally, by modifying the original mechanics of Tetris, a comprehensive understanding of the code became essential.

-If you want to know more about Mirror Tetris, there are a PDF Files that explain the logic of the system.
+If you want to know more about Mirror Tetris, there is a PDF Files that explain the logic of the system.

 Here a brief explanation: